 Do you need some advice on traveling if it’s your first trip to Hawaii?
 Before you book a trip to Oahu, read on to learn the travel advice no one tells you about Oahu!

-This post about Oahu travel tips contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about Oahu travel tips was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 I am asked how to plan a trip to Hawaii almost every week.
 This is because I’ve been to Hawaii more than 40 times, and I frequently know where to look for the greatest Hawaii vacation discounts.

 The trickiest part of planning a trip to Hawaii can be deciding which Hawaiian island is perfect for your trip.

 Even though each island is quite beautiful, an Oahu vacation is really hard to surpass.

 This is so because there are many things on Oahu with kids of all ages to do.
 I have a ton of advice for families seeking simple Oahu vacation ideas and thorough arrangements.